open-policy-agent/opa/v1/test/parsercases/README.md

 ### Cases that produce no plan

-Roughly half the success cases do not plan.
-Where that happens, `WantIR` is nil and `IRError` says why:
+Most success cases do not plan: 858 of the 2,170 that parse a module do, and no body case can.
+Where a case does not, `WantIR` is nil and `IRError` says why:

 ```
 terms/var-terms/var (module)  1 error occurred: test-0.rego:3: rego_unsafe_var_error: var foo is unsafe